SongmingFan123/EditorAI/client/editor-ai/README.md

 7. [Contact Info](#contact-info)

 # Description:
-This is the documentations for the backend side of Editor-AI.
+This is the documentations for the frontend side of Editor-AI.
-Using Flask as middleware; Firebase Firestore is used for data storage; Kaggle for the language models

 # Getting Started: